lewisblake/Math540/README.md

 This repositiory contains sample code form a course titled Parallel Scientific Computing (Math 540) I took at Colorado School of Mines in Spring 2019.

 The code is implemented in C++.
-There are three distict projects in this repository.
+There are four distinct projects in this repository.

 ## Assignment 1